nham/notes/notes/basic_topology.md

      - the exterior of $S$

 10. An **accumulation point** of a set $S$ is some point $x \in X$ such that every neighborhood of $x$ intersects $S - x$.
-This definition is designed to exclude the **isolated points** of $X$, which are points $x$ in $S$ such that some neighborhood $U$ of $x$ contains no other point of $S$ other than $x$.
+This definition is designed to exclude the **isolated points** of $S$, which are points $x$ in $S$ such that some neighborhood $U$ of $x$ contains no other point of $S$ other than $x$.

-    More precisely, any set $S$ can be partitioned into two disjoint sets:

-     - the accumulation points of $S$ contained in $S$
-     - the isolated points

-    Isolated points are always boundary points, so open sets consist entirely of accumulation points.
+11. Isolated points are by definition closure points, but they may either be interior points or boundary points depending on the set and the topology.

+    In $\mathbb{R}^2$ under the Euclidean topology, the set $A = B(0; 1) \cup \{(5, 0)\}$ has $(5, 0)$ as an isolated point of $A$, and it is clearly a boundary point of $A$.

+    Consider, on the other hand, any discrete space.
+Every subset is open (so all points in a set are interior points), but every point is an isolated point (singletons are open sets).

+    TODO: can we find a single topology where one set has an isolated boundary point, and another set has an isolated interior point?
+What about a single set that has isolated boundary and isolated interior points?

+12. Accumulation points are similarly closure points, but they may again either be interior points or boundary points.

+    Take the example of $\mathbb{R}$ with the standard topology.
+Then the set $(-1, 1)$ has $1$ as an accumulation point that is a boundary point, and $0$ as an accumulation point that is an interior point.

-    There may be accumulation points outside of the set, however.
-For example, any boundary point of $S$ not in $S$ is necessarily an accumulation point.
+13. (12) shows that accumulation points are not necessarily in the set, unlike isolated points.
+More generally, any boundary point of a set $A$ that is not contained in $A$ is necessarily an accumulation point.
+This means that a set without accumulation points must contain every boundary point, and so is closed.

+14. Every closure point is either an isolated point or an accumulation point.
+If it's not in the set, it must be a boundary point and hence an accumulation point.
+If it's in the set, then it is either an accumulation point or an isolated point.

-    Both isolated points and accumulation points are closure points, and the converse is true as well.
-So the closure is actually the disjoint union of isolated points and accumulation points.
+    This implies that the closure is the disjoint union of the isolated points and the accumulation points.

-11. One corollary from (10) is that a set without accumulation points must contain every boundary point (uncontained boundary points are accumulation points), and so is closed.
-Furthermore, the set consists solely of isolated points, hence has empty enterior (consists entirely of boundary points).

-12. For any space $X$, every subset $A$ with no accumulation points must be closed, for if $A$ failed to contain one of its boundary points $B$ then $b$ would be an accumulation point of $A$.

-13. A subset $S$ of a topological space $X$ is **dense** in $X$ if its closure is $X$, and **nowhere dense** in $X$ if its interior is empty.
+15. A subset $S$ of a topological space $X$ is **dense** in $X$ if its closure is $X$, and **nowhere dense** in $X$ if its interior is empty.
 Equivalently, $S$ is dense if every non-empty open subset of $X$ contains an element of $S$, and nowhere dense if every non-empty open subset of $X$ contains an element of $X - S$.

-14. A **continuous map** is any function $f: X \to Y$ (where $X$ and $Y$ are topological spaces) such that every open $V \subseteq Y$ has $f^{pre}(V)$ open in $X$.
+16. A **continuous map** is any function $f: X \to Y$ (where $X$ and $Y$ are topological spaces) such that every open $V \subseteq Y$ has $f^{pre}(V)$ open in $X$.

     If $f$ is bijective, continuous, with continuous inverse, it is called a **homeomorphism**.
 This is the notion of isomorphism for topological spaces.

-15. There's a bunch of equivalent definitions for continuous maps.
+17. There's a bunch of equivalent definitions for continuous maps.
 Here are three.
 Let $f: X \to Y$ be a map between topological spaces.
 Then $f$ is continuous exactly when either of these hold:

     1. For every $x \in X$ and any neighborhood $V$ of $f(x)$ in $Y$, there is a neighborhood $U$ of $x$ such that $f(U) \subseteq V$.
     2. $f^{pre}(C)$ is closed for every $C$ closed in $Y$